barr-israel/barrcodes/content/posts/1brc_part1/index.md

 Range (min … max):   19.386 s … 19.632 s    10 runs
 ```
 To keep things more interesting, I will be making the assumption that station names are between 3 and 26 bytes, as they are in the possible generated names.

+### 2 Rule Sets

+At this point, I will separate the solution into 2 versions:

+#### Non-compliant Version

+It must work on any measurements file generated from the file generation code.
+That means the possible station names are known, and they are all 3-27 bytes.

+Unless stated otherwise(at the end of the post), this is the version I am optimizing for.

+#### Compliant Version

+It must meet the official rules, meaning there are up to 10000 different names, each between 1 and 100 bytes.

 ## Optimizing Line Splitting Again - 15.1 seconds